Emil Botta: Personal life

+Discussing Botta's "unbelievably bohemian" existence, Acterian notes that his partition of the home only had as decorations some pottery items that the actor had bought from itinerant peasants at the nearby Obor market, and a portrait of Dan Botta.
+A young visitor, the fellow actor George Mihăiță, also commented on his "monk-like simplicity".
 Once his perfect health had given way to debilitating conditions, Botta maintained only a few female companions, with whom he discussed his mounting loneliness and feelings of despair.

 For a while, Botta had been tending to his bedridden mother, who lived upstairs in the Orghidan house.
 Seeing her decline in such close proximity reportedly contributed to his depression and his making prolonged visits to friends who had a more conventional family life; his editor Nicolae Ioana, who received him on extended visits and heard him "rambling" over the phone, tried to obtain him a larger house.
 He survived Aglaia's death in May 1975, and, as his poet friend Eugen Jebeleanu recalled, grieved for her "not as a candle that melts away, but as a sword—killing off its own luster, but not tilting".
 As Eugen Evu writes, in his final year the senior poet was "half-insane", speculating that his strange behavior was from his sense of existential dread.
 By contrast, critic Valeriu Râpeanu, who spoke with Botta in his final days, recalls that he was "serene, at ease with the great voyages [of death]".